Jamar Chaney: Denver Broncos

 Chaney, along with seven other players, were signed to future contracts with the Denver Broncos on January 22, 2014.
 The Broncos released Chaney on August 24, 2014.

 Oakland Raiders

-Chaney was signed by the Oakland Raiders on October 8, 2014 after Nick Roach was put on injured reserve.
+Chaney was signed by the Oakland Raiders on October 8, 2014, after Nick Roach was put on injured reserve.

 Coaching career

 After retiring from the NFL, Chaney became the head coach of his alma mater, St. Lucie West Centennial High School, where he went 11-8-1 and coached the team to its first playoff appearance in seven years.
 Chaney left St. Lucie West in 2019 to become the Assistant Director of Player Personnel for High School Relations for the Florida Gators football team.

 Chaney left the University of Florida in July 2020 and accepted a senior defensive analyst position at his alma mater, Mississippi State University.
 Chaney returned to the University of Florida in December 2021 under head coach Billy Napier as a Defensive Analyst for Inside and Outside Linebackers.

+On February 28, 2024, it was announced that Chaney had accepted a role as the inside linebackers coach at Baylor.